Longwater1234/space-checkers/README.md

 ### For macOS (x64 & arm64)

+- XCode 14 or newer from AppStore (with MacOS SDK)
 - Please install SFML 2.6 as **Frameworks**, not as "dylibs", as shown in [official SFML guide](https://www.sfml-dev.org/tutorials/2.6/start-osx.php).
-- XCode 14 or newer from AppStore (with MacOS SDK)
-- Apple Developer tools.
+- Download Apple Developer tools.
 After Xcode is installed, run this in your Terminal:

 ```bash
   sudo xcode-select --install